Symphony No. 2 (Martinů)

 Although the quiet theme opening the Allegro moderato seems to promise a sonata form, Martinů dispenses with both a second theme and the expected development section.
 The Andante is the most successful and least ambitious slow movement in all of Martinů's symphonies.
 It is even more nostalgic in character than is ever found in Dvořák, expressed by phrases of a folk-like simplicity exchanged between woodwinds and strings.

+Instrumentation

+The Second Symphony is scored for two flutes, piccolo, three oboes, three clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, percussion (triangle, side drum, bass drum, cymbal, tam-tam), harp, piano, and strings.